The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 "People are in a really bad place, workers with suicidal thoughts, people worried they won't be able to pay their mortgage - it has been the worst two months in my work as union organiser."

-The Union was worried the pilot programme would be rolled out wider than the eight stores indicated, she said.
+First Union was worried the pilot programme would be rolled out wider than the eight stores indicated, she said.

-The Warehouse CEO Pejman Okhovat said the company had offered "a range of support" including paid-for counselling.

 "The changes are still at proposal stage and we have asked team members for feedback.
 In any change, re-deployment is always our first option and if the proposals go ahead we will look to re-deploy as many people as possible," Okhovat said.